sanyueyu/gulp-mock-server/README.md

 <img src="http://i3.tietuku.com/f13139dfa841e17d.png" /><br />
 to be the most simple gulp mock tool in the world
 ## feature
-1. don't need read url only make a directory "data" in the root and put json file in
+1. don't need write mock url, only make a directory "data" in the root and put json file in
 2. automatic support jsonp
 3. may be others